 Core Goal 1A: Transfer students may satisfy Part A with 6-8 hours of transferable credit for English 101 and English 102.

 Core Goal 5A: Transfer students may satisfy Part A with six credit hours of transferable foreign language in sequence from previous institutions or with three credit hours at the 130 level or above.

 Transfer Students with an Earned A.A., A.S., B.A., or B.S Degree, or International B.S. or B.A., or International Master's Degree (with 150 hours)

-A student will be exempt from having to meet core curriculum requirements if the student is accepted to the University with an earned Associate of Arts, Associate of Science, Baccalauerate of Arts, or Baccalauerate of Science degree from a regionally accredited college or university in the U.S., with a baccalaureate degree from an accredited international institution of higher education, or with a master's degree (that requires at least 150 equivalent U.S. credit hours to complete) form an accredited international institution of higher education.
+A student will be exempt from having to meet core curriculum requirements if the student is accepted to the University with an earned Associate of Arts, Associate of Science, Baccalaureate of Arts, or Baccalaureate of Science degree from a regionally accredited college or university in the U.S., with a baccalaureate degree from an accredited international institution of higher education, or with a master's degree (that requires at least 150 equivalent U.S. credit hours to complete) form an accredited international institution of higher education.

 Coursework from external institutions will be evaluated for transfer to the University on an individual basis in accordance with established transfer policies and procedures.
 (See Transfers, pages 23-30, in the Undergraduate Catalog.)
 Instead of applying towards core requirements, transferred course credits may be applied to foundation, minor, cognate or major requirements, or may be counted as electives.